Jaimilit/beyond-the-barbell/README.md

 # Credits

 ## Code
-The structure and the code of the project was based on two walkthroughs by the Code Institute:
+The structure and the code of the project was based on the walkthroughs by the Code Institute:

+* [Code Institute WalkThroughs](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+EA101+2021_T1/courseware/eb05f06e62c64ac89823cc956fcd8191/3adff2bf4a78469db72c5330b1afa836/) "Boutique Ado" worked as inspiration and code examples.
 * Hello Django - I created CRUD functionalities based on the examples of this walkthrough.
 [Django Documenation](https://www.djangoproject.com/) was used to provide examples of code solutions and Django functionality.
 * [Bootstrap Documenation](https://getbootstrap.com/) was used to provide examples of Bootstrap functionality and building blocks.
-* [Code Institute WalkThroughs](https://codeinstitute.net/se/) "Boutique Ado" worked as inspiration and code examples.

 ## Content

 Information is fictional and created by me and I was inspired by my own CrossFit box [CrossFit Fabriken](https://www.cf-fabriken.com/).
 This is my CrossFit box and my inspiration for this project.
 I also used [Nordic Wellness](https://nordicwellness.se) as inspiration as I belong to this gymn as well.
 Though the information is in Swedish.

 ## Media